-From then on it was just a matter of honing the procedure into a well oiled and efficient art.
+From then on it was just a matter of honing the procedure.
 On arrival I would quickly assess what needed moving, what should go in first, what might be tricky, what doors should be propped open to provide a clear route, what potential hazards there were, whether it was worth bothering with the lift if there was one.
 And then I would attack the loading like a man on a mission.
 It was the only way.

 One Man and his Van

-Being my own boss, getting out and about, meeting lots of interesting people, having a great physical workout (more on that below) and to top it all actually being paid for it!
-The job had everything as far as I was concerned.
+Being my own boss, meeting interesting people, having a great physical workout (more on that below) and actually being paid a bit for it - the job had everything as far as I was concerned.
 It felt like freedom, or the closest you can get to it these days.
-Like a modern day cowboy with a van instead of a horse.

-To say working in London removals is physically demanding is an understatement.
-I was already in reasonable shape when I started, but still after the first couple of moves I was aching all over the next morning.
-This quickly wore off as my body grew conditioned to it.
+To say doing removals is physically demanding is an understatement though.
+I was already in reasonable shape when I started, but after the first couple of moves I was aching all over the next morning.
 It's not just the lifting, it's going up and down 4 or 5 flights of stairs and along lengthy corridors and pathways with the stuff too.
-I'd done some other challenging things in the past but this really was a daily dose of full body workout quite unlike anything I'd experienced before.
+I'd done some other challenging things in the past but this really was a full body workout unlike anything I'd experienced before.

-As I worked alone I mainly concentrated on moves without furniture, from flatshares and furnished apartments.
-That is how I marketed myself and I also made it very clear in advance that I couldn't move large items of furniture unless the customer was willing and able to assist.
+As I worked alone I mainly concentrated on moves without furniture, from flat shares and furnished apartments.
+I made it clear in advance that I couldn't move large items of furniture unless the customer was willing and able to assist.
 This normally worked out fine but could occasionally cause problems if someone overestimated how much help they would be.

-The job threw difficult situations at me on a daily basis which often involved taking a calculated risk, that's just the nature of the work.
+The job threw up difficult situations which often involved taking a calculated risk, that's just the nature of the work.
 It's true that it was hazardous at times, you just needed to be fully aware of everything going on around you and just learn to use your resources as best you could.